Introduction to Python

 The map

-function allows you to apply a function to each element of an iterable structure.
+function allows applying a function to each element of an iterable structure.

 lista = [1, 2, 3]def funcion_mas_1(valor):return valor + 1lista_modificada = list(map(funcion_mas_1, lista))lista_modificada